notfb/cqrs-handson/README.md

 ## Background

-* Users actions create different kind of events within the system that are collected by the "event-publisher" service
+* User actions create different kind of events within the system and collected by the "event-publisher" service
-  * Main objective of the "event-publisher" is to validate the event-data and store it (currently mongo database)
+  * Main objective of the "event-publisher" is to validate the event-data and store it (currently mongoDB database)
 * Events are aggregated into different views/snapshots within the "projection-aggregator" service to be displayed in the web-ui
+  * We refer to this as the 'fastlane,' which we use for views or snapshots driven by user feedback—where near real-time product updates are expected by the user
   * Aggregation can be triggered on-demand or via a background process/task (in this example only on-demand is implemented)
 * General business use-case:
   * Every user is identified by a "userId" and is part of a group/school-class identified by a "groupId"
-  * Users are distinguished as teachers and students (in this example the focus is on events associated with students)
+  * Users are categorized as either teachers or students (with the focus in this example on events related to students).
   * A teacher acts a maintainer for a group/class, i.e. a teacher can add or remove students from a group.
 This will create "AddStudentEvent" resp.
 "RemoveStudentEvent" per student.
   * A teacher can assign an exercise (identified by an "exerciseId", which refers to a static-content file) to students within